marmiskarian/AB-testing/README.md

 Both classes provide plotting and report methods to visualize the learning process and to generate a summary report of the experiment.
 Additionally, the output of the experiments are saved in csv files for future reference.

 This repository is intended to serve as a starting point for anyone interested in implementing and experimenting with multi-armed bandit algorithms.

+Note: Logging is not implemented in the code yet.